-When you sign in to an Office 365 service by using a single sign-on (SSO)-enabled user ID, the connection to Active Directory Federation Services (AD FS) does not behave as expected.
+When you sign in to a Microsoft cloud service such as Office 365, Microsoft Azure, or Windows Intune by using a single sign-on (SSO)-enabled user ID, the connection to Active Directory Federation Services (AD FS) does not behave as expected.
 The connection fails together with one of the following results:

 These symptoms can be caused by a faulty split-brain DNS configuration that is required for correct internal and external name resolution of DNS services.
 One of the following causes is most likely: